synedra/katacoda-scenarios/tiktok/step2.md

 ---

 # 1. Prepare the environment
-First, change into the TikTok directory
-`cd tik-tok`{{execute}}

-Next, install all the node modules you need.
-This will take a few minutes, please be patient :-) `npm install`{{execute}}

-And now run the setup script to get your environment variables all set up.
+Wait for the npm install to finish, and once the prompt comes back in the console, run the setup script to get your environment variables all set up.

 `node setup.js`{{execute}}

 Follow the prompts in the console to set up your admin and db tokens.